 We climb out of the gulch back to a Jeep trail where sits another dilapidated cabin.
 A sign suggests visitors shouldn’t leave trash.
 It appears some took that as a challenge.

 We are stuck on Jeep trails a while now, making the best of it with weaving and wheelying around ruts and whoops.
 We pass a couple groups on ATVs and I wonder how far they’ve come.
 Whenever I’ve visited with four wheels a place I previously rode, I’m surprised how much slower the going is — like 5 MPH instead of 25.
 It ends up taking hours to get somewhere.

 After stopping for a picture along a straight stretch through a meadow, I get on the throttle and quickly click through to third to catch up with Tony.
 Suddenly there’s a three foot ditch in front of me, a sharp V like the dry creeks we crossed in the desert.

 “Going down,” I think but I’m lucky that all the angles line up so the bike takes the full impact.
 I hear an odd sound like a sledgehammer on jello from the front but the bike doesn’t even wobble.
 Holy crap.
 I’m not going to look that gift horse in the mouth.
 Keep riding.

 We loop around Slacks Mountain on Road 300 and get pointed back toward the truck.

 Tony is kind to get my picture here and there.
-I wonder if Jessica put him up to it.

 I use one of Tony’s map checks as a chance to investigate why my fork looks dirty.
 I’ve never had a leak and am usually wearing fork socks.
 It should be pristine.